shnartho/go-aws-gcp/README.md

 # go-aws-gcp
-Golang code to handle aws and gcp services
+Golang code to handle aws and gcp services.